 Source: Texas Transportation Institute.
-The Urban Mobility Study.
+The Urban Mobility Report.

 While traffic delays have been stabilizing in the majority of the largest cities between 2000 and 2008, the last decade has seen ongoing growth in the average delay per motor commuter.
-For instance, for Washington, this figure used to be 86 hours in 2008 and went down to 102 hours in 2017.
-This is in part due to a decline in economic conditions, particularly lower employment rates.
-Other factors are also at play such as the aging of the population and less suburban developments.
+For instance, for Washington, this figure used to be 86 hours in 2008 and went down to 105 hours in 2019.
+This is in part due to an improvement in economic conditions, particularly lower employment rates.
+Other factors are also at play such as the aging of the population and fewer suburban developments.

 The COvid-19 pandemic had dramatic effects on congestion in cities across the world.
 Lockdown measures and work-from-home schemes removed large volumes of commuting traffic.
 In the United States, yearly delay per auto commuter declined by a factor of 50%.